awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="acm-1-remediation"></a>

-ACM provides managed renewal for your Amazon\-issued SSL/TLS certificates\.
+ACM provides managed renewal for your SSL/TLS certificates issued by Amazon\.
 This means that ACM either renews your certificates automatically \(if you use DNS validation\), or it sends you email notices when the certificate expiration approaches\.
 These services are provided for both public and private ACM certificates\.

 **For domains validated by email**
 When a certificate is 45 days from expiration, ACM sends to the domain owner an email for each domain name\.
 To validate the domains and complete the renewal, you must respond to the email notifications\.